yeung-lab/Micro-Bench/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)]( https://colab.research.google.com/drive/1G5DZQ2h2YRTtthhnY-iBDe7uSx5ziKsx?usp=sharing)

-If you would like to see some functionality or have a comment, open an issue on this repo, we will try to reply as soon as possible
+If you would like to see some functionality or have a comment, open an issue on this repo, we will try to reply as soon as possible.

 # 📖 Table of Contents